-Nonexudative (dry) age-related macular degeneration (ARMD) (see the image below) comprises more than 90% of patients diagnosed with ARMD.
-ARMD is the most common cause of irreversible vision loss in the developed world; this condition is associated with the presence of drusen, without visual loss early in the disease, and often progresses to retinal atrophy and central retinal degeneration with associated loss of central vision.
-Generally, nonexudative ARMD has a much slower (over decades), progressive visual loss relative to exudative (wet) ARMD (over months).
+Nonexudative (dry) age-related macular degeneration (AMD or ARMD) (see the image below) comprises more than 90% of patients diagnosed with AMD.
+AMD is the most common cause of irreversible vision loss in the developed world.
+Drusen can be detected early in this disease without visual loss.
+As dry AMD progresses to retinal atrophy and central retinal degeneration, loss of central vision is often observed.
+Generally, nonexudative AMD has a much slower (over decades), progressive visual loss relative to exudative (wet) AMD (over months).

 Signs and symptoms

-Signs and symptoms of ARMD include the following:
+Signs and symptoms of dry AMD include the following:

 Difficulty with night vision and with changing light conditions (specifically, changes in Amsler grid self-evaluation and trouble with reading)